adnanebnz/algeria-eats-old/README.md

 Fix dashboards
 Build the last pages
-Only users who bought a product can comment it and fix orders so that each artisan can see orders that contains his product generate invoices and orders and make the job work display all products of artisan in his page
+~~Only users who bought a product can comment it and fix orders so that each artisan can see orders that contains his product~~
+Only users who bought products from an artisan can comment his profile and same for deliveryman ajouter un recu de livraison pour le livreur and think about how to make a price for the livraison think of a way to use the job display all products of artisan in his page add tooltips in dashboards